Michael's

 work is asymmetrical, but visually balanced" Michael M. Dyber

-Since 1987, many major awards have been won internationally
+Since 1987, many major awards have been won internationally and

-prestigious gem designing competition in the world, 25th annual
+in the most prestigious gem design competition in the world, the 25th annual German Award for Jewelry and Precious Stones,

 MUSEUM